 - IV contrast manufacturers indicate mothers should not breastfeed their babies for 24-48 hours after contrast material is given.
 However, the most recent American College of Radiology (ACR) Manual on Contrast Media reports that studies show the amount of contrast absorbed by the infant during breastfeeding is extremely low.
 For further information please consult the ACR Manual on Contrast Media and its references.

-- The risk of severe allergic reaction to contrast materials that contain iodine is rare, and hospitals are well-equipped to deal with them.
+- The risk of severe allergic reaction to contrast materials that contain iodine is rare, and hospitals are well-equipped to deal with these reactions.

 A Word About Minimizing Radiation Exposure